vladdoster/t_s/hw_1/hw_1.md

 ```

 Seems to be randomly distributed.
 Has no dicernable pattern
 that I can see.
 Seems to similar to a sine wave but with no real pattern.
+It is random.
 ![fig1](https://github.com/vladdoster/t_s/blob/master/hw_1/figs/p1.png)

 ### Problem 2 ###